 It is interesting and useful to compare the indoor rowing technique of different rowers.
 As a coach you can work on synchronizing crew technique indoors in order to make the boat move more efficiently on water.

 Measuring rowing rhythm on the RP3

-Our last RowP App update added support for dynamic indoor rowing (RP3 and C2 on slides).
-Do make sure you choose the RP3 as boat type and then place the RowP pod on the RP3 body with the handle facing towards the rower.
+Our last App update added support for dynamic indoor rowing (RP3 and C2 on slides).
+Do make sure you choose the RP3 as boat type and then place the Quiske pod on the RP3 body with the handle facing towards the rower.
 We do not yet measure the seat of the RP3 (it doesn't move that much anyway).

 Check this video for a quick introduction on how to measure rowing technique on the RP3:

 The metrics measured on the RP3 are slightly different to those of the C2 and they are: